Phone-GWP-group

 The number of different dunnage options can initially seem quite daunting.
 How do you select the correct returnable packaging inserts for your business or specific application?

-Several different factors can influence which option is likely to be most successful.
+Several factors can influence which option is most likely to succeed.

-Considerations can include – but are not limited to – order volumes, size, shape, and value of the items you are transporting or handling, the environment the inserts are used in and, of course, your budget.
+Considerations can include, but are not limited to, the volumes, sizes, shapes, and values of the items you are transporting or handling, the environment in which the inserts are used, and, of course, your budget.

 Why use tote inserts?

-But before analysing which insert options would be best for your specific application, it is essential to consider why you would use them.
+Before analysing which insert options would be best for your specific application, it’s essential that you consider why you would use them.

-Arguably the key benefit of using packaging or container inserts of any type is to minimise movement within the outer container during transit or handling.
-This movement is the most common cause of damage to parts, components, and products either during movement around your production facility or wider supply chain.
+Arguably, the key benefit of using packaging or container inserts of any type is to minimise any movement within the outer container during transit or handling.
+This movement is the most common cause of damage to parts, components, and products, either during movement within your production facility or along the wider supply chain.

 A euro container with Correx dividers inserted